armandoalbornoz/RayTracer/README.md

 variable.
 Now, After having donwloaded the zip file and extracted the content you will have a RayTracer-master folder.
 Enter into this folder, then enter into the folder RayTracer.
 In this folder open open the terminal
 (in my case gitbash) and run the command "msbuild.exe RayTracer.vcxproj -p:Platform=x86".
 The .exe file can be found in the Debug folder.
+Notice if you are utilizing linux you also have to download the binaries of Eigen,GLFW, GLEW, then go to dependencies folder and put the libraries in the libraries folder and the includes in the includes folder.
+(If you do not have to do this since I provided the dependecies for windows.)

 To Test the program you can go to the main function and modify the scene.
 The scene consists fo the following code: